Uploading Content to the Marketplace

 -

-Enter a Name for your component.
+Add a version for your component.

 -

 You can use rich text in the editor.
 However, using rich text at the beginning of the description is not recommended, as it will not get rendered properly.
-You should add a few lines of regular text before using rich text.
+You should add a few lines of regular text before using rich text. -

 Open-Source Software Licenses